yomguy/stream-m/README.rst

-README
+INTRO
 ======

-=stream.m a WebM live streaming server=
-*stream.m* is created to be an _open source_ solution for streaming live video right into the web browser using the HTML5 video tag and Google's WebM video format.
+stream.m is created to be an open source solution for streaming live video right into the web browser using the HTML5 video tag and Google's WebM video format.